coatlessali/UltraNix/README.md

 # PROJECT IS DEAD
 I have no further interest in working on this, and 7-S seems to not function correctly.
+Any previous content will continue to be accessible until the Unity version is changed.
 If anyone wants to take over maintainership, open a discussion post.

 # UltraNix
 A set of resources and scripts for porting ULTRAKILL to Linux/MacOS.